 Prior to actually beginning the suctioning process, a special local anesthetic formulation is injected in large volumes through each incision.
 This is called the tumescent technique.
 This effectively limits the amount of blood loss during liposuction and improves pain control.

-Once liposuction is complete, patients are then placed in an elastic compression garment which will be worn for several weeks postoperatively, as a companion to a good diet and controlled exercises.
+Once liposuction techniques are complete, patients are then placed in an elastic compression garment which will be worn for several weeks postoperatively, as a companion to a good diet and controlled exercises.

 Liposuction is frequently an outpatient procedure, depending upon the extent of the surgery.
 An elastic compression garment is worn for 6 weeks continuously.
 You can take the garment off to wash it occasionally.
 A prescription for medications is provided to control postoperative pain.
 Having a friend or relative to assist you in the first week is highly recommended.

 Walking is encouraged on the day of surgery, but more aggressive exercise, sports, or heavy lifting are to be avoided for 6 weeks.
 You should plan on taking at least one week off from work to recuperate.

 What are the risks and complications of liposuction?